jacmos3/Student-Wall/README.md

 ## Known issues

 As per this open issue, https://github.com/MioQuispe/create-ic-app/issues/24, the lib connect2ic/svelte is causing the dapp not working on IC, so it is only possible to test it in local.
 But a fix is work in progress.
-Meanwhile, follows the steps to try it in local while the fix is coming..
+Meanwhile, follows the steps to run it in local while the fix is coming..

 ## Initial configuration